smoothmvexlax2/AI_Implementation_8puzzle/README.md

 # AI_Implementation_8puzzle
 Myself and two other students used my 8_puzzle program for an AI project.
-The program uses a knowledge base off test data and decides whether a DFS or BFS search is the best for navigating through a tree of heuristic values.
+The program uses a knowledge base of test data and decides whether a DFS or BFS search is the best for navigating through a tree of heuristic values.

 # Decision Process
 The decision process compares a mean score of the number of moves from our knowledge base of boards having the same intitial top row.
 We understand the decision process is not ideal, but was a good starting point for an intro AI project.